6. Stormwater System Design & Maintenance

 Quantify Costs and Effectiveness of Stormwater Best Management Practices

-Stormwater Best Management Practices (BMPs) can capture and treat nutrient-laden runoff before discharge to water bodies, some with greater efficiency than others.
-Where conventional methods, such as building wetlands or retention ponds, are not feasible or too costly, smaller green infrastructure solutions should be encouraged, especially in dense urban settings.
-Examples include green roofs, rain gardens, cisterns, pervious pavement and multi-use “stormwater parks.”
-Additional research is needed to quantify the costs and effectiveness of all stormwater BMPs.
+Stormwater Best Management Practices (BMPs) can capture and treat nutrient-laden runoff before it enters waterbodies, with varying degrees of efficiency.
+Where large-scale solutions like constructed wetlands or retention ponds are not feasible or affordable, smaller-scale green infrastructure should be encouraged—particularly in urbanized areas.
+These include green roofs, rain gardens, cisterns, pervious pavement, and multi-use “stormwater parks.”
+More research is needed to quantify and compare the costs and effectiveness of all BMP types.

 Activity 3: